arunkpatra/thingverse/README.md

 Pre-built docker images of Thingverse components are hosted in [Docker Hub](https://hub.docker.com/).
 While, its possible to run Thingverse components outside a Kubernetes cluster, the recommended approach is to run Thingverse in a Kubernetes cluster.
-This typically reduces development, installation and management efforts by 80-90%.
+This may reduce your installation and management efforts by 80-90%.

 To install, Thingverse, start a terminal window and issue the following command: